carlonluca/logcat-colorize/README.md

 # logcat-colorize

 A simple script that colorizes Android Debug Bridge (adb)'s logcat output on a terminal window.

-*Update*: I had written this as a quick approach in bash, but turns out it is pretty slow, specially pulling logcat from new devices (really a lot).
+**Update**: I had written this as a quick approach in bash, but turns out it is pretty slow, specially pulling logcat from new devices (really a lot).
 So I decided to go a bit lower level and re-wrote this in C++.
+For reference, if you want to see the bash version, check out the [tag 0.2][3].

-Some notes:
+*Notes*:

-  - supports output formats as brief or time (see more about this in the official [docs][1])
+  - supports output formats as brief or time (see more about this in the official [docs][1]);
-  - works on Linux
+  - works on Linux (haven't tested on other platforms);

 ![image][2]